 The development of the ability to discern musical pitches, intervals, rhythms and to sight-read any given piece of music is basic to the development of the musician.
-The program offers four levels of musicianship courses.
+The program offers four levels of aural skills incorporated into the four levels of Musicianship courses.
 Students are required to pass Musicianship I with a minimum grade of C- in the first year to continue in the music major.